cybozu-go/neco/docs/sabakan-state-setter.md

 | `labels` `map[string]string`      | `nil`                    | Check all `name` metrics with labels matching exactly `labels`. |
 | `labelPrefix` `map[string]string` | `nil`                    | Check all `name` metrics with labels having `labelPrefix`.      |

-`labels` and `labelPrefix` are OR condition.
-If either one matches, it is selected.
+`labels` and `labelPrefix` are AND condition, i.e. a metric is selected if and only if all of the conditions are satisfied.

 [serf]: https://www.serf.io/